The Biggest Video Games Releasing in May 2022

-The Biggest Video Games Releasing in May 2022: 'Sniper Elite 5' Out Now
+The Biggest Video Games Releasing in May 2022: 'Pac-Man Museum+' Out Now

 With so many indie and big franchise game developers, there always seems to be a new and exciting game in development.
 Regardless of your preferred gaming console, there are a ton of great games releasing this month for the Sony PS5, PS4, Microsoft Xbox One, Xbox Series X and the Nintendo Switch.